BC Energy Step Code Builder Guide overview

 Both guides are published by BC Housing for the BC Energy Step Code.
 The Builder Guide is written for builders, designers, and building officials and focuses on wood-frame construction and the practical assemblies, airtightness strategies, and mechanical equipment that meet the Steps.
 The Design Guide is targeted more at design teams working on Part 3 buildings.
 ExAC candidates studying NECB principles can read either, and Examitect's study plan lists both as supplementary.

-No. Examitect's study plan keeps the NECB 2020 itself as the primary resource for the NECB category.
+No. Examitect's study plan keeps the NECB 2020 itself as the primary reference for the NECB category.
 The Builder Guide is supplementary reading that makes the performance-based approach easier to picture, especially for residential wood-frame work.